fgl27/SmartTwitchTV/README.md

 SmartTwitchTV
 ==============

-This is an web application designed to watch Twitch.tv broadcasts on SmartTV's , A good official Twitch.TV app is not available for most devices, that is way this project exist.
+This is an web application designed to watch Twitch broadcasts on SmartTV's , A good official Twitch app is not available for most devices, that is way this project exist.

 The intention of this is to make a web app that runs on all modern browser and can be easily ported to any OS that can run a web app's.